Last modified: Nov. 25, 2024, 12:32 p.m.

 See also gracillariidae.net and bladmineerders.be.

-The adults fly in two generations a year: mainly during May and June and again in August.
+The adults fly in two generations a year mainly from mid-April towards mid-September.

 In Belgium the species has thus far only been found on Teucrium chamaedrys but it can also live on other Teucrium species.